ProcessDryLab-master-project/Repository/README.md

 docker run -d -p 4001:4001 -p 4000:4000 --add-host host.docker.internal:host-gateway --network=data --name Repository dockerrepository:latest
 ```

 To establish a secure connection on a development environment, a certificate is necessary.
-Run the follow commands.
+Run the follow commands to generate a development certificate.

 EXACT_PROJECT_NAME is default: Repository
 CREDENTIAL_PLACEHOLDER is a password you choose.
 Remember it, because it will be used to run the docker container.